-County Extension Advisory Committee provides input on current and emerging issues that need attention.
+County Extension Advisory Commit ee provides input on current and emerging issues that need attention.
 Local citizens serving on the committee play a key role in helping staff identify and prioritize program needs at the local level.

-Colorado State Extension Master Gardener State Program is technically housed on the Main Campus in Fort Collins and is dedicated to serving the statewide needs to provide leadership, organization, and support for both local county programs as well as statewide initiatives specific to Extension and the CMG program.
-Note: Currently, state staff all work remotely, and travel as needed for in-person meetings.
+Colorado State Extension Master Gardener® State Program is technically housed on the Main Campus in Fort Collins and is dedicated to serving the statewide needs to provide leadership, organization, and support for both local county programs as well as statewide initiatives specific to Extension and the CMG program.